Xray-App/tutorial-js-cypress-cucumber/README.md

 ```

 The processing of Gherkin .feature files is possible using [cypress-cucumber-preprocessor](https://github.com/badeball/cypress-cucumber-preprocessor), which can generate Cucumber JSON reports.
-Cypress can take screenshots, however these don't become available in the Cucumber JSON reports.
-This repo provides a script [attach_screenshots.js](attach_screenshots.js) to embed them, and thus make them available in other tools later on, such as Xray.
+Cypress can take screenshots and these will become available in the Cucumber JSON reports automatically, and can be later seen in Xray.

 ## Submitting results to Jira